Drinqly vs Vivino: Which Drink App Fits You?

 - You also drink non-alcoholic

-Picture your last ten drinks.
+A quick gut check: picture your last ten drinks.
 If nine were wine and you like buying bottles from your phone, Vivino is your app.
-If they were a mix, a couple of wines, a cocktail, a whiskey, a few coffees, that spread is exactly what Drinqly was built to hold.
+If it was a couple of wines, a cocktail, a whiskey, and a few coffees, that spread is the case Drinqly was built to hold.

 The thing a wine app can't do

-Here is the difference that matters most day to day.
-Your drinking life is not one category.
-You might learn a grape on Sunday, a cocktail on Friday, and a single-origin pour-over every morning, and a wine-only app can only ever hold a slice of that.
-Worse, the non-alcoholic side, the matcha, the zero-proof spritz, the tea, has no home in Vivino at all.
-Drinqly keeps every one of them in the same journal, with a full sober mode, so the wine you loved sits right next to everything else you drink.
+Most of us drink across a whole week.
+You might learn a grape on Sunday, build a cocktail on Friday, and pull a single-origin pour-over every morning, and a wine-only app can only ever hold a slice of that.
+The non-alcoholic side has it worse.
+The matcha, the zero-proof spritz, the afternoon tea have nowhere to land in Vivino at all.
+Drinqly keeps every one of them on the same timeline, with a full sober mode, so the wine you loved sits a scroll away from the espresso you rated four stars this morning.

 Can you use both?

 Sure, and some wine lovers do, keeping Vivino for scanning and buying bottles and a Drinqly journal for everything else they drink.
-There is no rule.
-But if you are tired of your drinking life being split across a wine app, a cocktail app, and a notes file, the point of Drinqly is that it is one place for all of it.
+There's no rule.
+But if you're tired of your drinking life being split across a wine app, a cocktail app, and a notes file, the point of Drinqly is that it's one place for all of it.